Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 > - Start the run with the **Run** button.
 Now it works!
 >

 XML parsing errors usually occur when the XML file has been manually edited and parts of the configuration have been accidentally deleted or modified.
 This is why it's important to always keep a copy of the original XML file or use version control when making manual edits, as this provides an easy way to compare edits to a working configuration.
-Loading, saving and re-loading complex configurations into BEAUti repeatedly can also lead to parsing issues, although if this happens it is a bug and should be reported to the package developers if it happens (for instance by opening an issue on the package repository, findable in the BEAST2 package manager).
+Loading, saving and re-loading complex configurations into BEAUti repeatedly can also lead to parsing issues, although if this happens it is a bug and should be reported to the package developers (for instance by opening an issue on the package repository, findable in the BEAST2 package manager).
 In general, if an XML parsing error occurs in a file which was generated entirely through BEAUti, then this bug should be reported to the package developers.

 ### Debugging BEAST2 XML (optional)

 Unless you know your way around the BEAST2 source code it can be difficult to know how to manually edit the components in an XML file.
-For instance, we already had a previous, working, analysis for the example above and could use that to debug the issue.
+In the example above, we already had a previous, working analysis and could use that to debug the issue.
 But if we didn't have it, it may have taken us much longer to figure out how to specify the tree for the rate statistic component.

 Fortunately, all of the components are documented in the BEAST2 XML manual at [http://www.beast2.org/xml/index.html](http://www.beast2.org/xml/index.html).
 If we search for `RateStatistic` in the left-hand panel, we see that `tree` is a required input ([Figure 17](#beastdoc)).